alibahmanyar/breaklist/README.md

 Once the variables are set, Breaklist can be operated using the following commands:

-- The `reportGenerator` executable will generate the reporrt as `breaklist.pdf` which can be printed using a thermal printer.
+- The `reportGenerator` executable will generate the report as `breaklist.pdf` which can be printed using a thermal printer.

 - The `webserver` executable will run the web application to manage the tasks.
 The web app will be available at `:3030`.